staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 ## Install Postman on Mac

-Postman is available for macOS 10.11 (El Capitan) and later.
+Postman is available for macOS 10.13 (High Sierra) and later.

 1. [Download](https://www.postman.com/downloads/) the latest Postman version.